Fasciculin

 Fasciculins are a class of toxic proteins found in certain snake venoms, notably some species of mamba.
 Investigations have revealed distinct forms in some green mamba venoms, in particular FAS1 and FAS2 Fasciculins are so called because they cause intense fasciculation in muscle fascicles of susceptible organisms, such as the preferred prey of the snakes.
 This effect helps to incapacitate the muscles, either killing the prey, or paralysing it so that the snake can swallow it.

 Fundamental mechanism of action

-The mechanism of action of the FAS proteins is associated with their ability to attach to molecules of the acetylcholinesterase in the muscles and their neuromuscular junctions, and thereby interfere with their necessary neuromodulatory inhibition.
+The mechanism of action of FAS proteins is associated with attachment to molecules within muscular acetylcholinesterase, and at neuromuscular junctions, thus conferring their ability to interfere with neuromodulatory inhibition.

 Molecular nature and physiological effect

 Fasciculins from mambas inhibit mammalian and fish acetylcholinesterases intensely, but are less active against the corresponding enzymes in insects, reptiles and birds.
-As one might expect of fast-acting venoms, they are fairly small proteins of about 61 amino acid residues.
+As one might expect of fast-acting venoms, they are fairly small proteins of 61 amino acid residues.
 Their three-dimensional shape is three-fingered, and is secured by four cross-linking disulfide bridges.